Clcanny/Clcanny.github.io/source/_posts/computer-science/consensus/understanding-raft-within-the-context-of-a-generalized-solution-to-distributed-consensus.md

 In summary, due to a minor divergence, Raft does not align with the previous decisions rule outlined in [A Generalised Solution to Distributed Consensus](https://arxiv.org/pdf/1902.06776.pdf).
 To address this problem, Raft reinterprets the criteria for commitment or decision: a value $v$ is considered decided or committed if a quorum of servers contains the same non-nil value $v$ in their registers of the **initial** register set, as opposed to having it in corresponding registers across any same register sets as required by [A Generalised Solution to Distributed Consensus](https://arxiv.org/pdf/1902.06776.pdf).

+### Unpacking Raft's Deviation from Rule 4: An Insightful Analysis

+Before delving into the reasons behind Raft's deviation from Rule 4, it is crucial to comprehend why Paxos adheres to this rule.
+This analysis draws upon insights from my previous blog, {% post_link 'Paper Interpretation - A Generalised Solution to Distributed Consensus' %}, where I provide extensive context.
+Below, I highlight the most critical components:

+> A minor optimization is available in this procedure.
+Instead of calculating all decision states from $0$ to $r - 1$, the client only needs to identify the highest register set $k$ containing the non-nil value $v$ and then calculate the decision state of register set $k$.
+Here, "highest" means that no other registers of register sets from $k + 1$ to $r - 1$ in the response have non-nil values.
+The client then calculates the decision state of register set $k$.
+>
+> + Following Rule 4, before the client (which may not necessarily be the same client that writes the value to register set $r$) writes $v$ to register set $k$, it must have already ensured that no other value $v^\prime \neq v$ can be decided in register sets from $0$ to $k - 1$.
+This means it's safe for the client to write $v$ to register set $r$ without violating Rule 4 on register sets from $0$ to $k - 1$.
+> + According to client-restricted configurations, it's also safe for the client to write $v$ to register set $r$ without violating Rule 4 on register set $k$.
+> + Since $k$ is the highest register set and the majority of registers in register sets from $k + 1$ to $r - 1$ have been fenced (written to nil), no value can be decided in these register sets.
+Therefore, it's safe for the client to write $v$ to register set $r$ without violating Rule 4 on register sets from $k + 1$ to $r - 1$.

 ## Reference

 + [A Generalised Solution to Distributed Consensus](https://arxiv.org/pdf/1902.06776.pdf)